rajko-rad/gradjanskizahtevi/GUIDE_KEY_EXPLANATIONS.md

         *   **`/admin`**: Components specific to the admin dashboard (`CategoryForm.tsx`, `RequestForm.tsx`).
         *   Custom components like `Header.tsx`, `Footer.tsx`, `VoteCard.tsx`, `RequestCard.tsx`, `SuggestedRequestCard.tsx`, `CategoryCard.tsx`, `CommentSystem.tsx`, etc. These compose the UI elements from `/ui` and add application-specific logic and structure.
     *   **`/hooks`**: Custom React Hooks to encapsulate reusable logic, especially for data fetching and state management.
         *   `use-queries.ts`: Contains custom hooks built on top of `@tanstack/react-query` to fetch and manage data from Supabase (e.g., `useCategories`, `useRequests`, `useUserVote`).
 This centralizes data fetching logic.
+Also includes hooks for optimized bulk fetching (e.g., `useUserVotesForRequests`).
-        *   `use-supabase-auth.ts`: A crucial hook managing the authentication state synchronization between Clerk (frontend auth) and Supabase (backend/database auth).
-It handles getting JWT tokens from Clerk and using them to interact with Supabase securely.
+        *   `use-supabase-auth.ts`: A hook that **consumes** the centrally managed authentication context (`AuthContext` from `App.tsx`).
+It provides easy access to the Supabase JWT, the fetched Supabase user profile, authentication status, and an authenticated Supabase client instance.
         *   `use-toast.ts`: Likely a simple hook for displaying notifications (toasts).
     *   **`/lib`**: Utility functions and library initializations.
         *   `utils.ts`: General utility functions, like `cn` for combining Tailwind classes.